Aljamea-tus-Saifiyah: History

 Syedna Abdeali Saifuddin established Dars-e Saifee (درسِ سيفي), a theology school for the Dawoodi Bohra community, in 1810.

 The 51st Dai al-Mutlaq, Taher Saifuddin introduced secular and scientific subjects in the and gave it the present name of Aljamea-tus-Saifiyah, and admitted its first female students.
 Mohammed Burhanuddin undertook a complete renovation and expansion of the campus buildings.

 In 1969, during his 57th birthday celebration, Mohammed Burhanuddin established Aljamea-tus-Saifiyah in Karachi, Pakistan.
 The construction of this 14-acre campus that commenced on same year was completed by Burhanuddin, and inaugurated by the President of Pakistan, Mohammed Zia-ul-Haq, on 4 November 1983.

 In 2011, during centennial celebrations, Mohammed Burhanuddin established Aljamea-tus-Saifiyah in Nairobi, Kenya.
 The construction of this 14-acre campus that commenced in 2013 was completed under the reign of Mufaddal Saifuddin, Burhanuddin's son and successor, and inaugurated by the President of Kenya, Uhuru Kenyatta, on 20 April 2017.

 In 2013, during golden jubilee celebrations of his throne, Mohammed Burhanuddin established Aljamea-tus-Saifiyah at Marol in Mumbai, India.
 The construction of this 14-acre campus that commenced in 2015 was completed under the reign of Mufaddal Saifuddin, and was inaugurated by the Prime Minister of India, Narendra Modi, on 10 February 2023.

+In 2026, Mufaddal Saifuddin established the fifth campus of Aljamea-tus-Saifiyah in Sidhpur, India, in the wake of the holy month of Ramadan on the day of Eid al-Fitr.